klenin/cats-judge/README.md

 Usually conflicts are manifested by slow testing (several seconds per test) and/or intermittent error messages.

 You may want to exclude `cats-judge` directory from antivirus monitoring.

+### Perl modules

+Installation script checks for availability of some Perl modules, subdivided into *required* and *optional* categories.

+Absence of any required module will not allow `cats-judge` to run at all.

+Absence of an optional module will result in some capability reduction.
+For example, without `WWW::Mechanize` module Polygon backend will fail, but all other features should still work.

 ### Installation options